haohe1113/beer-rmcd-system/README.md

 2. `Black Gold`
 3. `Marshmallow Handjee`

 By reading through the user reviews for the three products, we found that people love the maple syrup taste and the long-lasting aftertaste in `Mornin' Delight` which backs up the `sweet` preference of our user.
 The same thing goes to `Black Gold`, which is highly regarded for its chocolate malt, cake, vanilla and roasty flavor. `Marshmallow Handjee` gets high scores from users who love `fruity` flavor and the hit of citrus and raspberry.
-All of our three recommendations have a rich mix of fruity and honey flavors which fit perfectly with the user preference of sweet, robust and fruity drinks.
+All of our three recommendations have a rich mix of fruity and honey flavors which fit perfectly with the user preference of `sweet`, `robust` and `fruity` drinks.

 Other than that, the three recommended beers also have good reputations for the thick and silky monthfeel. `Mornin Delight` has been rated highly for its pillowy carbonation and encroaching sticky texture while `Black Gold` was frequently praised by the lingering and chewy taste. `Marshmallow Handjee` however, was commented by multiple reviewers that it has a sharp carbonation which cuts through its massive body.